kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 - `leftThread: ThreadedBinaryTree?` is the in-order predecessor of this node
 - `rightThread: ThreadedBinaryTree?` is the in-order successor of this node

+As we are storing both `leftThread` and `rightThread`, this is a double threaded tree.
 Now we are ready to go over some of the member functions in our `ThreadedBinaryTree` class.